 In California, Judge Winifred Smith (Alameda County) recently issued a case management order for dozens of California Essure lawsuits.
 A case management order explains to the lawyers involved how the Judge would like the division of labor handled for such a large number of cases regarding the same product and claims made against it.

 The Essure lawsuits are not a class action.
-Rather, Judge Smith is administering some of the matters on a joint basis in order to speed up the resolution for the victims.
+Rather, Judge Smith is administering some of the matters on a joint basis in order to speed up the resolution for people.
 Streamlining the case management of the Essure lawsuits will benefit both the court system and the parties.

 Were You Injured By An Essure Implant?